-So I stroll around, look at the paintings, read the descriptions but my heart isn’t in it.
-So I sit down on a cushioned bench, partly to rest my legs and partly to get a better view of the bigger pictures.
-Yet I soon get distracted by the other visitors and end up trying to guess where they are from.
+I’m not very interested in art and I quickly get bored in galleries.
+Still, looking at paintings for an hour makes a nice change from walking aimlessly around in the rain.
+I stroll around, look at the paintings, read the descriptions but really my heart isn’t in it so I sit down on a cushioned bench, rest my legs and look at one of the bigger pictures.
+Yet I soon get distracted and instead watch the other visitors and try to guess where they are from.

 Sometimes a painting really does take my fancy, like the one at the top of this page.
-The girl herself is beautiful, which helps.
+The girl herself is beautiful which helps.
 Also the treatment is beautiful: she is an individual yet also an idealised type: a generic girl.
 Quite how the artist managed to create something both particular and general is a mystery to me but I like it.
-And I like it more than I would like a photo of the girl.
+And I like it more than I would just a photo of the girl.

 If the point of art were always to produce beauty then I would get it.
-Or if it were to show off the technical virtuosity of the artist then I get that too.
+Or if it were to show off the technical virtuosity of the artist then I would get that too.
 After all, human talent can be very impressive.
 I feel the same way about circus performers and orchestras.
 Yet I am now so used to the idea that some people are very good at painting that I no longer marvel at it, just as I am no longer amazed that planes fly and telephones ring.

-Some paintings are neither beautiful nor technically difficult, like Tracey Emin’s alleged ‘art’.
+Some paintings are neither beautiful nor technically difficult, like Tracey Emin’s alleged ‘work’.
 And Picasso?
 I’m really not convinced he saw people, horses and things as fragmented angles.
 Nor do I think he even thought of them in those terms.
 More likely is that he once heard someone say that modern conscious was fractured and got it into his head to paint this idea.
 That’s fine, but to do it more than once?
 It’s like telling the same joke over and over again.